103 products

 This piece displays very well and is a very nice size showing multiple characteristics of its origin.
 Would be a beautiful addition to any new or existing collection.
 Comes with a Canagem Collection specimen card.

-This is a must have 90.4 gram Impact Melt Rock from the Dellen Crater, north of Stokholm, Sweden.
+This is a must have 90.7 gram Impact Breccia also referred to as Suevite coming from the famous Rochechouart impact structure in South Western France,.
 Although not a meteorite, impactites are directly linked to them and their impacts and are probably going to be one of the rarest collection items you'll ever own.
 Impactite is a slag-like glassy object found on the surface of the earth, formed from rock melted by the impact of a meteorite.

-This gorgeous slice displays very well.
-It is amazingly light considering its mass of 92x57x8 mm.
+This gorgeous slice displays very well with a mass of 80x65x18 mm.
 Would be a beautiful addition to any new or existing collection.
 Comes with a Canagem Collection specimen card.